 Can I make a read-only attribute with @property?

 Yes.
 Define only the getter method with @property and omit the setter.
-Any attempt to assign a value to the attribute will raise an AttributeError, making the attribute effectively immutable from outside the class.
+Any attempt to assign a value to the attribute will raise an AttributeError with the message property 'x' of 'ClassName' object has no setter.
+Even without a setter, property() provides an internal __set__ that raises the error, which also prevents the property from being shadowed by an instance attribute of the same name.

 What is the difference between property() and @property?